PuffinCode/Puffin/README.md

-# Introduction of RedSparrow
+# Introduction of Puffin

 # Description
-Redsparrow is divided into three parts.
-The first part is the static data collector, the second part is the dynamic data collector and the online monitor, the third part is the predictor.
-Among them, the dynamic data collector and online monitor are switched by modifying the parameters.
+Puffin is divided into three parts.
+The first part is the data collector, the second part is the monitor, the third part is the predictor.
 We will describe in detail how to use these tools to detect inefficiencies in the program.

 # Build
-Static collector: download and install angr on client machines, copy the code in Redsparrow's monitor_collector/static_collector/ to the directory angr-dev/angr-utils/examples/plot_cfg
+Static collector: download and install angr on client machines, copy the code in Puffin's collector/static_collector/ to the directory angr-dev/angr-utils/examples/plot_cfg
-Dynamic collector and monitor: install intel xed tool on client machines.
-Compile the monitor with command: g++ -o redsparrow redsparrow.cpp elf_parser.cpp -I path_of_xed/xed-tool/xed-kit/kits/xed-install-base-2020-12-19-lin-x86-64/include -L path_of_xed/xed-tool/xed-kit/kits/xed-install-base-2020-12-19-lin-x86-64/lib -l xed -g -pthread
+Dynamic collector: install intel xed tool on client machines.
+Compile the monitor with command: g++ -o collector collector.cpp elf_parser.cpp -I path_of_xed/xed-tool/xed-kit/kits/xed-install-base-2020-12-19-lin-x86-64/include -L path_of_xed/xed-tool/xed-kit/kits/xed-install-base-2020-12-19-lin-x86-64/lib -l xed -g -pthread
-Predictor: installing pytorch on the training server and copy the code in Redsparrow's predictor to this machine.
+Predictor: installing pytorch on the training server and copy the code in Puffin's predictor to this machine.
 Install genism with pip.
 Start the training of the model by executing python train.py
+Monitor: download and install DynamoRIO on client machines, copy Puffin's monitor to DynamoRIO/clients and build it with cmake.

 # Collector
 We need to collect both static data and dynamic data for predictor.
 The static data of each sample contains 3 parts: CG, CFG, raw data of instructions.
 The dynamic data of each sample contains memory states.
 In order to perform model training and accuracy evaluation, we also need to collect labels for each sample.
 The following describes the scripts we use and the process of generating data.